 Youngs Modulus is a Measure of Stiffness

-YOUNG'S MODULUS also called Modulus of Elasticity measures the stiffness of an elastic material.
+YOUNG'S MODULUS also called Modulus of Elasticity quantifies the stiffness of an elastic material.
 The Stiffness of Carbon Fiber can be compared using its Young's Modulus

 It is one of the important characteristic of a material.
 Being able to compare and quantify stiffness is fundamental to Engineering and construction.
 Young Modulus is how stiffness is expressed for engineering types.